Cervator/KubicArk/README.md

 `gcloud compute firewall-rules create ark-gen1 --allow udp:31011-31013` would prepare the ports for Genesis (except the RCON port, which uses TCP and can be covered separately)

 *Note:* There are placeholder passwords in `ark-server-secrets.yaml` - you'll want to update these _but only locally where you run `kubectl` from_ - don't check your passwords into Git!

+### Isolated namespace

+For extra security and to be able to hand out credentials to others (or robots) it helps to put everything into its own namespace and have a service user to allow access.

+For more details and the quick bit of inspiration used to write these examples see https://jeremievallee.com/2018/05/28/kubernetes-rbac-namespace-user.html

+Start within a shell with admin (or otherwise enough) access to the target Kubernetes cluster, such as an authenticated Google Cloud Shell, and use the files in the `auth` directory:

+* `kubectl create namespace ark` - if not already done
+* `kubectl apply -f auth` - creates the user-related resources
+* `kubectl describe sa ark-user -n ark`
+* Note the full name of the secret and token, for instance `ark-user-token-4smst`, then get the full user token and certificate
+* `kubectl get secret ark-user-token-4smst -n ark -o "jsonpath={.data.token}" | base64 -d`
+* `kubectl get secret ark-user-token-4smst -n ark -o "jsonpath={.data['ca\.crt']}"`
+* Fill the `auth/config.sample` in with the cert and token
+* Use that file however needed for Kubernetes access limited to the given namespace!

 ## ARK Configuration files